 Enter Killing In Self-Defense, where an assailant is killed by whoever they were trying to harm.
-This can come in a variety of ways, maybe there was the would-be victim managed to fights back and manages to kill their assailant in the ensuing struggle, or perhaps the would-be victim knew in advance that they would be targetted and took steps to outgambit
+This can come in a variety of ways.
+Maybe the would-be victim managed to fight back and manages to kill their assailant in the ensuing struggle, or perhaps the would-be victim knew in advance that they would be targetted and took steps to outgambit

 If the assailant was out to kill the victim, then it's essentially Karmic Death

 , which encompasses all instances of foiled assassination attempts.

 Since this is a Death Trope

 - In Nausicaš of the Valley of the Wind, Kurotawa gets rid of his would-be murderer by sidestepping as he tries to push him into a Bottomless Pit, making a snarky comment on how the rumors of newly-sent officers (like himself) meeting unfortunate ends weren't exaggerated.

 - Happens in Blood Simple, when the heroine manages to fight off and kill the Psycho for Hire.

 - In Dial M for Murder, Margot Wendice's husband, Tony hires a crook named Swann to strangle her to death.
 However, Margot manages to stab him to death with her scissors.

 - A Perfect Murder, the 1998 remake, has a similar situation, though in this case the wife stabbed her assailant to death with a meat thermometer rather than a pair of scissors.